 Organizations subject to PIPEDA must keep and maintain a record of every breach of security safeguards involving personal information under its control.
+These records must be kept for at least two years.

 Under the GDPR, the obligation of data controllers to notify data subjects when the data breach is likely to result in a high risk to the rights and freedoms of natural persons, is exempted in certain circumstances such as where: